fylein/fyle-mobile-app/README.md

   - run ionic build --staging
   - npx cap sync
   - npx cap open ios
-  - In Xcode, select the connected device from the top bar and click on run button.
+  - In Xcode, select the connected device from the top bar and click on run button